 In 1990 the Preservation Department was officially established by transferring staff from three Library units.
 Aggie Quigg was appointed head of the department.
 She modeled on the Preservation program at University of California at Berkeley including conservation, bindery and reformatting.
 By following established national preservation standards for book binding and reformatting the Library developed contracts to outsource the work.
 Staff maintained the standards by preparing materials and completing quality check when the materials returned to the Library.
 A pest management program was started to treat incoming gifts by freeze extermination.

-With Ms. Quigg´s retirement in 1996, Lynn Ann Davis was hired as Department Head.
+With Ms. Quigg's retirement in 1996, Lynn Ann Davis was hired as Department Head.
 Davis had worked over twenty-five years addressing preservation issues in Hawai´i and was very familiar with preservation issues facing a cultural institution in Hawaii.
-Building on Quigg's well established program Davis created a "model preservation program" by continuing the development and professional training of staff, developing cost effective approach preservation management, re-organizing the department, and revising the disaster plan and training.
+Building on Quigg's well established program Davis created a "model preservation program" by continuing the development and professional training of staff, developing cost effective approach preservation management, and revising the disaster plan and training.
 The Preservation Department protocol is based on national conservation standards which require: do no harm to materials; all treatments are reversible; maintain an up-to-date disaster response plan.

 In 2000 the department moved into a new facility in the Library Addition.
 The layout and new lab space was designed by Davis to facilitate core work (conservation treatment, bindery, reformatting, and pest management) and to prepare for the Library's future preservation needs by including a paper treatment lab and a digital photography lab.